djbrieck/brieckspro/content/posts/iPhone14-911/index.md

 thought I could just lock the screen to get out of it and sort of re-start the setup later was my intention.

-So I pressed the power button, to try to dismiss the alert I did not want to answer on the phone since I was helping some else set up a new phone.
+So I pressed the power button, t to try to dismiss the alert I did not want to answer on the phone since I was helping some else set up a new phone.

 Upon pressing the power button to attempt to unlock the phone again, I see the alert is still showing.
 And it's over the lock screen, and the Don't Allow and Allow buttons are the only thing that responds,